hematthi/SysSimPyPlots/docs/source/histograms.rst

    plt.show()

 .. figure:: images/example_hist_mult.png
-   :scale: 100 %
+   :scale: 50 %
    :alt: Example of observed multiplicity distribution

    The observed multiplicity distribution of a simulated catalog.

 .. figure:: images/example_hist_periods.png
-   :scale: 100 %
+   :scale: 50 %
    :alt: Example of observed period distribution

    The observed period distribution of a simulated catalog.

 As demonstrated above, the :py:func:`plot_fig_counts_hist_simple` function should be used for quantities taking on discrete, integer values, as it is designed to center each bin on an integer.
 The multiplicity distribution is a perfect example of this case!

-For continuous distributions, the :py:func:`plot_fig_pdf_simple` function should be used.
+For continuous distributions (such as the period distribution), the :py:func:`plot_fig_pdf_simple` function should be used.

 .. tip::